Runway: Naming

 Runways are named by a number between 01 and 36, which is generally the magnetic azimuth of the runway's heading in decadegrees.
 This heading differs from true north by the local magnetic declination.
 A runway numbered 09 points east (90°), runway 18 is south (180°), runway 27 points west (270°) and runway 36 points to the north (360° rather than 0°).
 When taking off from or landing on runway 09, a plane is heading around 90° (east).
 A runway can normally be used in both directions, and is named for each direction separately: e.g., "runway 15" in one direction is "runway 33" when used in the other.
 The two numbers differ by 18 (= 180°).
 For clarity in radio communications, each digit in the runway name is pronounced individually: runway one-five, runway three-three, etc. (instead of "fifteen" or "thirty-three").

 A leading zero, for example in "runway zero-six" or "runway zero-one-left", is included for all ICAO and some U.S. military airports (such as Edwards Air Force Base).
 However, most U.S. civil aviation airports drop the leading zero as required by FAA regulation.
 This also includes some military airfields such as Cairns Army Airfield.
 This American anomaly may lead to inconsistencies in conversations between American pilots and controllers in other countries.
-It is very common in a country such as Canada for a controller to clear an incoming American aircraft to, for example, runway 04, and the pilot read back the clearance as runway 4.
-In flight simulation programs those of American origin might apply U.S. usage to airports around the world.
-For example, runway 05 at Halifax will appear on the program as the single digit 5 rather than 05.

 Military airbases may include smaller paved runways known as "assault strips" for practice and training next to larger primary runways.
 These strips eschew the standard numerical naming convention and instead employ the runway's full three digit heading; examples include Dobbins Air Reserve Base's Runway 110/290 and Duke Field's Runway 180/360.

 Runways with non-hard surfaces, such as small turf airfields and waterways for seaplanes, may use the standard numerical scheme or may use traditional compass point naming, examples include Ketchikan Harbor Seaplane Base's Waterway E/W. Airports with unpredictable or chaotic water currents, such as Santa Catalina Island's Pebbly Beach Seaplane Base, may designate their landing area as Waterway ALL/WAY to denote the lack of designated landing direction.